Easy Falafel Recipe (with bake and fry methods)

 2. You need to ensure that the mixture is not so wet before frying.
 If it happens to be, be sure to sprinkle a little more flour, then adjust the taste to make sure it is not diluted.

-4. Your chickpeas need to be from the dry packet and not from the can, as the canned ones are too soft and wet, it will make your falafel look like hummus.
+4. Your chickpeas needs to be from the dry packet and not from the can, as the canned ones are too soft and wet, it will make your falafel mixture look like hummus.
 Be sure to use a pressure cooker to soften the chickpeas before you blend it.
-Removing the husk does not make much of a difference.
+Removing the husk does not make much of a difference once you pressure cook it until soft.

 Prep Time 30 minutes